Types of Water Testing & How to Test Water

 Is it clear, or clouded with sand and silt?
 Does it smell swampy, or fresh?
 How well does it convey electricity—and what does that say about the mineral content?

 What is the most important water quality test?

 Quality of drinking water indicates water acceptability for human consumption.
-Water quality depends on water composition influenced by natural process and human activities.
+Water quality depends on water composition influenced by natural processes and human activities.

 Water quality is characterized on the basis of water parameters (physical, chemical, and microbiological), and human health is at risk if values exceed acceptable limits [1–3].
 Various agencies such as the World Health Organization (WHO) and Centers for Disease Control (CDC) set exposure standards or safe limits of chemical contaminants in drinking water.